v8/v8.dev/src/blog/system-analyzer.md

 ### Timeline Panel

 The Timeline panel allows selection in time which enables visualization of IC/map states across discrete points in time or a selected range in time.
 It supports filtering features such as zoom in/out to the log events for selected time ranges.
-The number of timeline views can easily be extended following the proposed Timeline interface.

 ![Timeline panel overview](/_img/system-analyzer/timeline-panel.png)

 ![Timeline panel overview (Cont.)](/_img/system-analyzer/timeline-panel2.png)

-Map Panel
+### Map Panel

+The Map panel has two sub panels:
+1. Map details
+2. Map transitions

-The Map panel visualizes the transition trees of selected map log events.
+The Map panel visualizes the transition trees of selected maps.
 The metadata of the selected map displayed through the map details sub-panel.
 A specific transition tree associated with a map address can be searched through using the provided interface.
-From the Stats sub-panel which is above the Map transitions sub-panel we can see the statistics about the properties causing map transitions and types of loaded map log events.
+From the Stats sub-panel, which is above the Map transitions sub-panel, we can see the statistics about the properties causing map transitions and types of map events.

 ![Map panel overview](/_img/system-analyzer/map-panel.png)